XaviFortes/XaviFortes-Web/README.md

 # Xavi Fortes Portfolio

-This repository contains the source code for Xavi Fortes' portfolio website, built using Vue.js.
+This repository contains the source code for Xavi Fortes portfolio website, built using Vue.js.

 ## Dockerfile